rheinardkorf/webpack-wordpress-demo/README.md

 ## 06_final

-To wrap things up I am going to use demonstrate using multiple Sass modules and JS modules to see how everything comes together.
+To wrap things up I am going to demonstrate using multiple Sass modules and JS modules to see how everything comes together.

-Importing structure:
+Import structure:

-- main.js has to import `css\src\style.scss` )
+- main.js has to import `css\src\style.scss`.
 - style.scss demonstrates using two modules.
-One that defined colour variables and a _main.css with a simple style applied.
+One that defines colour variables and a _main.css with a simple style applied.
-- main.js imports the bootstrap.js module.
+- main.js imports and uses the bootstrap.js module.

 To see the details please look in `css/src` and `js/src`.